-Gender identity is unlike gender expression.
+Gender identity is different than gender expression.
 Gender identity refers to an individual's psychological sense of their gender - gender expression refers to the way in which one presents to the world in a gendered way.
-For example, in the United States, wearing a dress is a feminine form of gender expression while wearing a suite is a masculine form.
-Culturally defined expectations vary across time and culture.
+For example, in the United States, wearing a dress is a feminine form of gender expression while wearing a suite is a masculine form of expression.
+Defined gender expression expectations vary across time and culture.
 An individual's gender expression does not always align with their gender identity.
-Gender identity is also unlike sexual orientation which refers to the type of individual someone is sexually attracted to.; those who are transgender have the same diversity of sexual orientations as those who are cisgender.
-(APA, 2020).
+Gender identity is also unlike sexual orientation which refers to the type of individual to which someone is sexually attracted.
+Those who are transgender have the same diversity of sexual orientations as those who are cisgender (Turban 2022).